xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 1. Open the Azure Function App you created whose name ends with **FunctionApp**, or the name you specified for the Function App containing the ProcessImage function

-2. Select Application Insights on the Overview pane
+2. Select **Application Insights** on the Overview pane

+    > NOTE:  It may take a few minutes for this link to display

     ![In the TollBoothFunctionApp blade, under Configured features, the Application Insights link is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image64.png 'TollBoothFunctionApp blade')

 3. In Application Insights, select **Live Metrics Stream** underneath Investigate in the menu